Thiarhes/iron-store-node/README.md

 ## Some Features

-- Create users
+- Create users (with shopping cart)
 - Create products and manage them
-- Create shopping cart
+- Manage shopping cart

 This api was created to manage all endpoints used on the third Ironhack's project remote bootcamp - **IRON STORE**.
 Create by **Thiarhes Gonçalves**